Brindle, brown, fawn, black, blue, red, white

 That doesn’t mean the ladies are small, though.
 They’re still massive animals and usually weigh over 100 pounds.

 As far as temperament goes, both genders are fairly similar.
 Males might be a bit more clingy, while females are a bit more stubborn, but neither are worth noting.

-American Masti-Bulls are gentle giants, and they make fantastic guard and family dogs.
-They love their people, and they’ll do anything necessary to protect them.
+American Masti-Bulls are gentle giants, and they make incredible guard and family dogs.
+They really love their people, and they’ll do anything necessary to protect them.
 Plus, they’re low maintenance and easygoing.